Employer brand

 For example, a secretive closed-door environment could encourage rumours to spread or end up ostracising employees, resulting in high levels of stress, low mood and the development of a toxic work setting.
 Strict rules and micromanagement could also see employees become stagnant, stressed or nervous when they come in each day.

-#1 Foster a workplace where autonomy is encouraged by managers, and employees are empowered to make decisions within their remit.
+#1 Foster a workplace culture where autonomy is encouraged by managers, and employees are empowered to make decisions within their remit.
 Anything out of a worker’s control should be highlighted early on in employment, with boundaries firmly set and understood.

 #2 Open-door policies or regular one-to-ones give employees the chance to speak about how they’re feeling, and can help discourage gossiping within teams.
 By encouraging active conversations, problems can be listened to and addressed before they escalate.